shiznix/unity-gentoo/README_utopic_known_issues.txt

 		- This has broken laptop power settings in unity-control-center - Another example is Gnome >=3.10 moving DisplayConfig settings (xrandr, color, power) from gnome-desktop into x11-wm/mutter as a dbus interface (LP# 1228765)
 		- This has broken multi-monitor display setups and laptop brightness settings, changing screen resolution lacks confirmation dialog -

+- Xrandr does not work in Mir (unable to get a list of valid screen resolutions other than the one being used, screen rotate does nothing)